 A lot of it comes down to education and communication.
-That’s the primary takeaway from a study in Antimicrobial Resistance & Infection Control saying that the effectiveness of link nurses in helping to bolster infection prevention and control (IPC) efforts very much depends on the support those nurses and the programs they’re associated with get from hospital management, and the quality of interaction between link nurses and infection control personnel.
+That’s the primary takeaway from a studyin Antimicrobial Resistance & Infection Control1saying that the effectiveness of link nurses in helping to bolster infection prevention and control (IPC) efforts very much depends on the support those nurses and the programs they’re associated with have from hospital management, and the quality of interaction between link nurses and infection control personnel.

-Corresponding author Mireille Dekker and colleagues collected data through a mixed-methods process combining a survey and semi-structured interviews with infection control practitioners.
+Dekker and associates collected data through a mixed-methods process combining a survey and semi-structured interviews with infection control practitioners.
 Seventy-two infection control practitioners from 72 different hospitals participated in the survey (the Netherlands has 74 hospitals).

 The survey was divided into five parts and asked whether their institution had an ICLN program or intended to set one up, what were the tasks of the link nurses, what infection prevention professionals felt ICLNs needed to be able to do a better job, what sort of education was provided and how respondents rated the programs.
 In the final part of the survey, respondents were asked to what extent they were able to accomplish their IPC goals through the help of ICLN, the study states.
 This was expressed on a 10-point Likert scale.